C0DER11101/CPrograms/Strings/StringPointers.md

 char *ptr="Programming";
 ```

 Now, we can change the value of `ptr` by assigning it a different string constant.
-But we cannot the string constant!!
+But we cannot change the string constant!!

 _We already know that changing a string constant leads to undefined behaviour!!_